Jack Kemp: Youth

-Born, raised, and educated in Los Angeles, Kemp was the third of four sons of Frances Elizabeth (née Pope) and Paul Robert Kemp Sr. Paul turned his motorcycle messenger service into a trucking company that grew from one to 14 trucks.
-Frances was a well-educated social worker and Spanish teacher.
+Born and raised in Los Angeles, Kemp was the third of four sons of Frances Elizabeth (née Pope) and Paul Robert Kemp Sr. Paul turned his motorcycle messenger service into a trucking company that grew from one to 14 trucks.
+Frances was a social worker and Spanish teacher.
 Kemp grew up in the heavily Jewish Wilshire district of West Los Angeles, but his tight-knit middle-class family attended the Church of Christ, Scientist.
 In his youth, sports consumed Kemp, who once chose the forward pass as the subject of a school essay on important inventions, although his mother attempted to broaden his horizons with piano lessons and trips to the Hollywood Bowl.

 Kemp attended Melrose Avenue's Fairfax High School, which was, at the time, known for its high concentration of both Jewish students and children of celebrities.
 Over 95% of Kemp's classmates were Jewish, and he later became a supporter of Jewish causes.
 His classmates included musician Herb Alpert, baseball pitcher Larry Sherry, and academic Judith A. Reisman.
 During his years in high school, Kemp worked with his brothers at his father's trucking company in downtown Los Angeles.
 In his spare time, he was a rigorous reader, preferring history and philosophy books.

 College

 After graduating from high school in 1953, he attended Occidental College, a founding member of the NCAA Division III Southern California Intercollegiate Athletic Conference.
 Kemp selected Occidental because its football team used professional formations and plays, which he hoped would help him to become a professional quarterback.
 At 5 ft 10 in and 175 lb, he considered himself too small to play for the USC Trojans or UCLA Bruins, the major Southern California college football programs.

 At Occidental, Kemp was a record-setting javelin hurler and played several positions on the football team: quarterback, defensive back, place kicker, and punter.
 Although he was near-sighted, Kemp was tenacious on the field.
 During his years as starting quarterback, the 1955 and 1956 Occidental teams posted 6–2 and 3–6 records.
 Kemp was named a Little All-America player one year in which he threw for over 1,100 yards.
 That year, he led the nation's small colleges in passing.
 He and close friend Jim Mora, who later became an NFL head coach, were members of the Alpha Tau Omega fraternity.
-Another teammate in college was Ron Botchan, who was an NFL referee for years (record five Super Bowls).
+Another teammate in college was Ron Botchan.
 Kemp declined to become involved in student government.
 After graduating from Occidental with a degree in physical education, he pursued postgraduate studies in economics at Long Beach State University and California Western University in San Diego, and served in the military from 1958 to 1962.